The best portable radio: top 10 to take on the move

 Some emergency radios come with flashlights for emergencies, and alarm clock or timer settings so you can use them as a bedside clock as well as a radio.

-Which portable radio is right for you?
+Which is the best portable radio for you?

+The best portable radio is a fantastic investment.
 For music, talk shows, and even news stories on the move, there’s nothing quite like a portable radio.

 You will need to do a little bit of homework before you’re confident in your choice.
 With so many portable radios to choose from, it’s easy to get overwhelmed.